nobeam/lattice-summaries-lattices-legacy/README.md

 """
 ```

+Most of the attributes should be self-explanatory.
+A list of available labels is listed below:

-> :memo: TODO @michael: add list of useful labels
+> :memo: TODO@michael: add list of useful labels

-## Lattice file format
+## Lattice file requirements
 ### Problem

-To leverage multiple simulation tools we have to generate lattice files in different formats.
+To leverage multiple simulation tools we have to convert lattice files into different formats.
 These lattice file formats can have custom elements and attributes which makes a 1:1 mapping between them impossible.

 ### Solution

-We agree on a restricted set of generic elements, which should be available in every simulation software and define a 1:1 mapping between these lattice file formats.
+We agree on a restricted set of generic elements, which should be available in every simulation software and define a 1:1 mapping between these generic elements and the different lattice file formats.

-### Allowed lattice file formats
+### List of generic elements and 1:1 mapping

-> :memo: TODO @michael:
+> :memo: TODO@michael:
 >    - add tables of allowed elements and attributes
 >    - i have added an examplary table for the Dipole element. we need a separate table for each element!